XMuli/EcgAnalyzer/docs/feature.md

 - **Featured Functions**
   - Import path support
   - Switch between .dat files at will
-  - Add custom labels and save to local file.
+  - Add custom labels and save to local file (./output.txt).
   - Hide/show any lines (click the small box in the upper right corner).
   - Preview annotated files (click on the top triangle).
   - Customize auxiliary lines to locate any waveform paragraph.